soveng/website/src/content/concept/-index.md

     This environment is powered by a relentless weekly cadence designed for exploration: *Monday Mornings* set the theme, *Tuesday Talks* provoke discussion, *Wednesday Workshops* transfer hands-on skills, *Thursday* offers time for reflection and experimentation, and by Friday's Demo Day, every participant has completed an entire **show → talk → build** loop—ready to reset and do it again the following week.

     The program is **private and off the record**—a safe space where 21 value-aligned builders can think freely, experiment boldly, and ship rapidly without the constraints of public scrutiny.
+When you bring 21 value-aligned people together in a place that's super Bitcoin-friendly, beautiful, and allows for spontaneous creation, magical things are bound to happen.
   image: "show-talk-build-loop.jpeg"

 # Concept sections